The origins of the COPD-X guidelines

 The Guidelines Steering Committee supervised the development of specific items such as the COPDX Plan and a management handbook for primary care clinicians.
 Drafts of these documents were widely circulated to key stakeholder groups and professional organisations.
 In addition, the draft guidelines were published on the Internet http://www.lungnet.com.au (now http://www.lungfoundation.com.au) and access to them was advertised in a national newspaper.
 The draft guidelines were circulated to all members of the TSANZ and Australian Divisions of General Practice.
 All comments received were reviewed by the Steering Committee.
 The Guidelines were then published as a supplement to The Medical Journal of Australia in March 2003.

 The Steering Committee then resolved to establish a COPD Guidelines Implementation Committee and a Guidelines Evaluation Committee.
 The terms of reference of the Evaluation Committee included scientific assessment of the impact of the guidelines on clinical practice and rigorous examination of the relevant medical literature to ensure the guidelines remain up to date.
-Any suggested modifications have been circulated to members of the COPD Coordinating Committee and other key stakeholders prior to ratification.
-This version of the guidelines has been submitted to the COPD Special Interest Group of the Thoracic Society of Australia and New Zealand for endorsement.
+Any suggested modifications were circulated to members of the COPD Coordinating Committee and other key stakeholders prior to ratification.
+Following this, the guidelines were submitted to the COPD Special Interest Group of the Thoracic Society of Australia and New Zealand for endorsement.

 Associate Professor David K McKenzie and Professor Peter Frith.